sdhguwbngo/Lightformer/README.md

-# Lightformer
+# Liteformer

-A PyTorch reproduction of Lightformer based on DeepMind's [AlphaFold 2](https://github.com/deepmind/alphafold).
+A PyTorch reproduction of Liteformer based on DeepMind's [AlphaFold 2](https://github.com/deepmind/alphafold).